-Some alcohols are much more acidic; for example -OH groups attached to an aromatic ring (which are called phenols) typically have pK_a 's around 10.
+Some alcohols are much more acidic; for example $\neg OH$ groups attached to an aromatic ring (which are called phenols) typically have pK_a 's around 10.
 This difference in pK_a must lie with the nature of the conjugate base (the anion), since the same O-H bond breaks during the proton transfer.
 In this case, the conjugate base is stabilized by delocalizing the electrons to the aromatic ring by resonance.
 Recall that the more delocalized a charge (in this case the electrons), the more stable the resultant ion is.

 - 1. NaH is synthesized by the reaction of sodium with hydrogen-a redox reaction.
 It is an ionic compound consisting of Na+ and H- (hydride) ions; hydride cannot be produced by deprotonating H2. - 2.
-The pK_a of NH_3 (the conjugate acid of NH_2^-) is 33 152 | Chapter 6: Alcohols and an introduction to thiols, amines, ethers & sulfides

-Phenols are more acidic than typical alcohols because the conjugate base is stabilized by resonance deprotonated by NaOH because the phenolate anion is more stable than hydroxide.
+The pKa of NH3 (the conjugate acid of NH2-) is 33 deprotonated by NaOH because the phenolate anion is more stable than hydroxide.
 Therefore, phenols are soluble in aqueous solutions of sodium hydroxide.
 This also provides a way of separating phenols from other (non-acidic) organic substances, since the phenol can be regenerated simply by adding acid.
 One practical way that this phenomenon can be used is to remove the highly allergenic substances secreted by poison ivy (or oak or sumac)